Agent's Alcove: Andrew Smith's East Lothian

 East Lothian is a wonderful place to live.
 As a long-time resident, I might be biased, but I know that we are lucky to have the stunning coastline, excellent communications and transport links, and some of Scotland’s finest golf courses.

 Whether you are looking to buy or sell in East Lothian, I would be delighted to help with the next step in your journey.
-Get in touch with myself or Emma Bruce for a confidential conversation or a market appraisal.
+Get in touch with myself for a confidential conversation or a market appraisal.